 Not everyone likes Worcestershire Sauce.
 I would suggest adding the following alternatives as an accompaniment, rather than adding to the cooking process.
 Some alternatives include:

-Balsalmic Vinegar has a sweet, rich taste.
+Balsamic Vinegar has a sweet, rich taste.
 It’s not as sharp as regular vinegar.
 Try to get a good quality one, that is more syrupy.

 Soy Sauce and honey give the sweet and sour taste that Worcestershire Sauce gives.
 You may want to play around with the proportions to suit your palette.

-- Chop the Onion, crush the Garlic, wipe and slice the Button Mushrooms and peel and grate the Carrots.
+- Chop 1 Onion, crush 4 Cloves Garlic, wipe and slice 100g Button Mushrooms and peel and grate 2 Carrots.

-- Dry fry the Turkey Thigh Mince in a large saute or frying pan until browned (you may need to get rid of excess water with a ladle).
+- Dry fry 500g Turkey Thigh Mince in a large saute or frying pan until browned (you may need to get rid of excess water with a ladle).